NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 ---
 title: Create a NuGet package using nuget.exe CLI
-description: A detailed guide to the process of designing and creating a NuGet package, including key decision points like files and versioning.
+description: A detailed guide on designing and creating a NuGet package, including files and versioning.
 author: karann-msft
-ms.author: karann
+ms.author: feaguila
 ms.date: 07/09/2019
 ms.topic: conceptual
 ---